PriyanK7n/PriyanK7n.github.io/_posts/2021-01-20-Covify-GUI.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Non-Covid-Prediction-on-CT-Scan-Images">Non-Covid Prediction on CT Scan Images<a class="anchor-link" href="#Non-Covid-Prediction-on-CT-Scan-Images"> </a></h1><p><img src="/fastblogs/images/copied_from_nb/my_icons/Covi2.png" alt=""></p>
-<p>when we click on CT Scan images , Our Model predicts wether it is covid or not and also a heat map showcasing its predictions.</p>
+<p>When we click on CT Scan images, Our Model predicts wether it is covid or not and also showcases a heat map.</p>

 </div>
 </div>